-We are engaged from time to time in one or more construction and development projects, including Chamonix and American Place, and many factors could prevent us from completing them as planned.
+We are engaged from time to time in one or more construction and development projects, such as Chamonix and American Place, and many factors could prevent us from completing them as planned.

-We are currently constructing Chamonix in Cripple Creek, Colorado, adjoining and connected to our existing Bronco Billy's casino.
-We also intend to open The Temporary and, subsequently, American Place in Waukegan, Illinois.
+We are currently in the final stages of construction at Chamonix in Cripple Creek, Colorado, adjoining and connected to our existing Bronco Billy's casino.
+We also intend to construct the permanent American Place facility in Waukegan, Illinois, located adjacent to its current temporary facility.